Lessor ending a tenancy

 Lessor wants to end the tenancy

-Lessors can give notice and end a periodic or fixed-term agreement, or take the matter to court if:
+Lessors can give notice to end a periodic or fixed-term agreement, or take the matter to court if:

 - The tenant/s fail to keep their part of the tenancy agreement, other than rent arrears – the tenant/s must be advised, in writing, about the problem and have 14 days to deal with any issues.
 If the problem isn’t resolved the lessor can terminate the agreement.
 See Lessor chart 3 – Service of a Breach notice other than for failure to pay rent

 - The premises are destroyed, are compulsorily acquired by law, or become uninhabitable – the lessor must give the tenant not less than seven days’ notice before the termination day.

 - The expiry date of the fixed term is approaching and the lessor does not wish to renew the agreement – prior to the expiry date, the lessor must provide the tenant with a minimum of 30 days written notice using Form 1C of the intention to not renew the agreement (use Form 1C, option 5).
 In a fixed-term tenancy (specific start and finish dates) the agreement will not automatically terminate on the end date unless either the tenant or the lessor gives 30 days’ notice of intention not to renew the agreement.
 If less than 30 days' notice is given before the fixed term expires, the day the tenant needs to move out is extended so 30 days' notice is given.

 In the case of periodic tenancies, written notice using Form 1C must also be given by the lessor if:

 - The property is to be sold and the contract involves handing over vacant premises.
 A minimum of 30 full days’ notice is required.

 - The tenancy is to be ended without giving any reason.
 A minimum of 60 full days’ notice is required.
 In some circumstances the tenant/s may apply to the court for a 60 day extension of the period of notice.